 How to write an invoice in 5 simple steps (2024)

-Whether you are a first-timer creating invoices or not, it is important to understand how to write an invoice correctly.
-This guide will help you create an invoice that will be paid on time, in a straightforward way.
+Whether you are a first-timer creating invoices or you've been in this game a long time, it's important to understand how to write an invoice correctly.
+In this guide, we show you how to create a professional invoice that will help you get paid on time.

 Post-thumb

-Whether you are a first-timer creating invoices or not, it is important to understand how to write an invoice correctly.
-This guide will help you create an invoice that will be paid on time, in a straightforward way.
+Whether you are a first-timer creating invoices or you’ve been in this game a long time, it’s important to understand how to write an invoice correctly.
+In this guide, we show you how to create a professional invoice that will help you get paid on time.

-You have established a business and sold your first goods or services.
-It is time to send your first invoice!
-But how is it done?
+You’ve set up a business and sold some goods or services.
+It’s time to send your first invoice!
+But how do you do that?

-In this guide, you’ll find all you need to know about invoicing and a step-by-step guide on how to write your first invoice.
+In this guide, you’ll find everything you need to know about invoicing and a step-by-step guide on how to write your first invoice.

 Get started with free invoicing